-With nearly 150 cultural monuments, museums, and expositions, it is hard to imagine a place being better for your overall understanding of the country and its history.
+With nearly 150 cultural monuments, museums, and expositions, it is hard to imagine a better place for your overall understanding of the country and its history.

 Its Clock Tower, which was built in 1814, still stands as a symbol of the times in the center of town today.
-In the 19th Century, the city made a name for itself as the cultural and arts center of Bulgaria.
+In the 19th Century, the city made a name for itself as Bulgaria’s cultural and arts center.

-There are a few great boutique hotels scattered among other accommodation options in Tryanva.
-Here are a good options:
+A few great boutique hotels are scattered among other accommodation options in Tryanva.
+Here are some good options:

 - Art-M Gallery and Hotel